vfarcic/devops24/manuscript/33-networking-basic.md

 # Setup Pod Network using basic CNI plugins

 In this section we going to use basic CNI plugins to setup pod network where pods can communicate across nodes.
 Let's setup a local kubernetes cluster.
-Run the commands from `Create local cluster with kubadmn  (Appendix)` to build the kubernetes cluster.
+Run the commands from *Create local cluster with kubadmn  (Appendix)* to build the kubernetes cluster.

-All basics plugins are available by default at `/opt/cni/bin` and installed by `kubernetes-cni` package.
-We didn't install this package explicitly, since kubelet package has dependency on this one.
-Below is CNI conf file plugins going to use.
+All basics plugins are available by default at `/opt/cni/bin` and installed by *kubernetes-cni* package.
+We didn't install this package explicitly, since kubelet package has dependency on this one and we have installed kubelet package through out `bootstrap.sh` script.

+We need to provision below CNI conf file for basic plugins we going to use.
 We using bridge and host-local plugins.
 Bridge plugin creates a bridge and adds the host and the container to it.
 The host-local is IPAM plugin maintains a local database of allocated IPs.
 IPAM plugin will assign a IP for a pod from subnet range we define in CNI conf file.

 ```
 {